What You Can Do When You Can't Make a Loan Payment

-- Pay late: It’s best to make your loan payments on time, but if you can’t do that, slightly late is better than really late.
-Try to get your payment in within 30 days of its due date.
-In many cases, those late payments are not reported to credit bureaus, so your credit will not be damaged.
+- Pay late: It’s best to make loan payments on time, but if you can’t do that, slightly late is better than really late.
+Try to get your payment in within 30 days of the due date.
+In many cases, those late payments are not even reported to credit bureaus, so your credit will not be damaged.
 This leaves you the option of consolidating or refinancing debt.